-If you are changing many keywords, it could be better to use a Microsoft Excel spreadsheet to manage the translation equivalents.
-For instance, once the keys have been created they can be exported as an Excel spreadsheet, an administrator/translator then applies the translations into the spreadsheet and imports them back into the solution.
+If you are changing many keywords, using a Microsoft Excel spreadsheet to manage the translation equivalents could be better.
+For instance, once the keys have been created, they can be exported as an Excel spreadsheet.
+An administrator/translator then applies the translations into the spreadsheet and imports them back into the solution.

 To export to MS Excel all the keys for later translation work, go to Localization>Translations, and select Export translations to Excel from the Operations button.

-When finished it will save a compressed zip file named translations.zip in your selected download folder.
+When finished, it will save a compressed zip file named translations.zip in your selected download folder.
 This zip file contains one Excel per language.
-In our environment, we have three languages: en.xlsx, ru.xlsx, and zh.xlsx.
+Our environment has three languages: en.xlsx, ru.xlsx, and zh.xlsx.

 Open the zip file and select the ru.xlsx file, in Excel, select the JS tab and scroll down to find the text My Dashboard key, or use Ctrl-F to search it.